hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 Use the `$mdm-link-history` operation to request a list of historical entries for a given set of `goldenResourceId`s or `sourceResourceId`s.
 Either parameter is optional but **at least one** must be provided.

 MDM link history is made possible by a back-end configuration that enables saving the historical entries to a new audit table in the database.
 This feature is enabled by default.
 Some clients may wish to leave this feature disabled in order to save disk space.

-The `non-resource-db-history.disabled` system property disables this operation.
+Setting this property explicitly to true disables the feature:  [Non Resource DB History](/apidocs/hapi-fhir-storage/ca/uhn/fhir/jpa/api/config/JpaStorageSettings.html#isNonResourceDbHistoryDisabled())

 This operation takes the following parameters: